os2594/Team4/docs/5.CodeAnalysis/CodeAnalysisforSoftwareSecurityEngineering.md

 - Documentation, security policy, and examples
   - `SECURITY.md`, example framework integrations, and HTML templates that are likely to be copied into downstream deployments

-This scope ensured that our effort remained aligned with the risks that matter in a financial analysis environment instead of treating all files as equally critical.
+This scope kept our effort aligned with the risks that matter in a financial analysis environment instead of treating all files as equally critical.

+---

 ### 1.2 CWE Checklist for the Review